 Horizontal Milling Machine

 Horizontal milling machines are also known as plain milling machines.
-These are more robust than hand millers and have a horizontal spindle, also called horizontal milling machines.
+These are more robust than hand millers and have horizontal spindles, also called horizontal milling machines.

-You are allowed to feed the table in vertical, cross, or horizontal directions.
-The feed includes a vertical, cross, and longitudinal.
+You can feed the table in vertical, cross, or horizontal directions.
+The feed includes vertical, cross, and longitudinal.
 Feeding the table vertically, you are adjusting the table vertically.
-Cross feeding moves the table parallel to the spindle, and longitudinal rotates the table
+Cross feeding moves the table parallel to the spindle and longitudinal rotates the table.

 Vertical Milling Machine

 When using the vertical milling machine, the position of the spindle is perpendicular or vertical to the table.
-You are allowed to use this machine for slots, machining grooves, and flat surfaces.
+You can use this machine for slots, machining grooves, and flat surfaces.
 The spindle head is fixed to a vertical column, which rotates at an angle.

 The milling cutter is fixed on the spindle to work with angular surfaces.
 Some vertical milling machines allow you to adjust the spindle up and down.